AparnaPrasad/WeatherApp/README.md

 # WeatherApp
-Simple exercise to familiarize with Node JS.
-This application takes in a location and displays weather information
+Simple exercise to familiarize with Node JS, Asynchronous callbacks.
+This application takes in a location (latitude and longitude) and displays the weather information